SumithBaddam/curriculum_vitae/content/home/about.md

 # Biography

-I am enrolled as a graduate student in Computer Science at the University of Wisconsin-Madison and will be graduating by December 2019.
+I am enrolled as graduate student in Data Science at Indiana University Bloomington and will be graduating by May 2020.

-During summer 2019, I worked as a Backend Software Engineering Intern at Sumo Logic.
-I was a part of their core-platform team which handles all the incoming API calls and the security aspect of the gateway to Sumo's product.
+I worked as Data Scientist at Cisco Systems Inc. for 2.5 years where my key focus was on building large-scale machine learning models to improve the quality of Cisco's products.
+While working at Cisco, I have filed a [patent](http://www.hrpub.org/download/20180930/AEB7-11812034.pdf) for one of the business use-cases and have published 2 papers in predictive modeling using Deep Learning.

-Prior to this, I was working as a Senior Software Engineer at Myntra Designs Pvt.
-Ltd. for 3 years, with a key focus on highly available and scalable services.
+Prior to joining Cisco, I was pursuing Masters and Bachelors in Technology in Information Technology from IIIT-Bangalore.

-I also maintain a [tech-blog](https://medium.com/calvin-codes), publishing bugs and issues in various frameworks which I have worked with.
+I was also a key note speaker at International Conference of Business Analytics and Intelligence at Indian Institute of Management Bangalore in 2017 and Indian Institute of Science in 2018.